-AlternativesDuring 2021,

-BVES will engage a consulting firmcould continue to beginrely on the CPUC Fire-Threat Map adopted in D. 17-12-024 December 14, 2017 for its service territory and its basic risk models.
-However, based on lessons learned from other utilities and industry best practices, development of a series of summarized risk maps that will show map showing the overall ignition probability and estimated wildfire consequence along electric lines and equipment.
+During 2021, BVES will engage a consulting firm to begin the development of a series of risk maps that will show the overall ignition probability and estimated wildfire consequence along electric lines and equipment.
 It is expected that the project will be 50% completed by year-end 2021.